 LED screens are more rugged and durable than LCDs are.
 They are also usually weatherproof, making them a better option for outdoor display.
 Conversely, LCDs have a lifespan of about 50,000 hours, which is only half the lifespan of LEDs.

-Consumer-grade Displays Vs. Commercial-grade Displays: Which One Should You Get?
+Consumer-grade Displays Vs. Commercial-Grade Digital Signage Display: Which One Should You Get?

 The digital signage display you choose depends on your business needs.
 You can either get a commercial or consumer digital signage display.
 The consumer-grade displays are the standard TVs built mainly for streaming or viewing purposes.
 In contrast, commercial-grade displays are built specifically for digital signage needs.